ComPHPPuebla/restful-extensions/src/ComPHPPuebla/Hypermedia/README.md

 # Working with HAL hypermedia formatting

-This classes purpose is to give HAL hypermedia format to resources in RESTful APIs.
+This classes purpose is to add HAL hypermedia information to resources in RESTful APIs.

 HAL, as defined by its specification is "...
 A simple format that gives a consistent and easy way to hyperlink between resources in your API".
 The default implementation for hypermedia formatting is